 Welcome to the Sterling Strauser Gallery at East Stroudsburg University of Pennsylvania.
 Opened on May 1, 2012, this new space features the works of the late acclaimed, self-taught artist Sterling Strauser who lived and painted in East Stroudsburg from 1928 to 1995.
 The Gallery was made possible thanks to a generous donation of 114 of Strauser’s paintings by Grey and Linda Carter and family of McLean, Va.
-Currently in a temporary location, the gallery will have a permanent home in ESU’s Keystone Center, when construction of Phase I is completed in 2015.
+The Gallery is currently in a temporary location.

 Sterling Boyd Strauser (1907 – 1995), whose German name means “one who binds the flowers,” was born in Bloomsburg, Pa., in 1907, and later moved to East Stroudsburg, Pa., with his wife, Dorothy.
 Sterling and Dorothy were quick to influence the arts throughout the Pocono Region, both as well-known collectors and promoters of folk and outsider art.

 ESU’s Strauser collection features “Spring is Bursting Out,”as well as his self-portrait and some of his most iconic pieces such as “The Circus,” “Mother’s Funeral,” “Nancy Emma,” his signature florals, and many other spectacular works.